-As the UK begins to breathe again after its Covid19 lockdown, are our sex lives in danger of being left behind?
+As the UK begins to breathe again after a Covid19 lockdown, are our sex lives in danger of being left behind?

 When Covid19 lockdown measures were first announced in the Spring of 2020 there were mixed reactions from sexually active adults.
 Many promptly got their credit or debit cards out and went on a sex toy spending spree (and if it was with us, we thank you!) when potentially faced with months of sexual self-isolation or with the partners they lived with.
 But as the tabloid and broadsheet features highlighting this began to subside, the novelty (not that there was anything remotely funny) wore off and the reality of the situation set in, it was arguably only a matter of time before sex – or lack of it – got serious.